 As with many symptoms, this fatigue is caused by changing hormone levels in the menopause.
 Rather than pushing yourself it’s best, if you can, to just rest and take it easy.
 Give your body the time it needs to help adjust to these fluctuating hormone levels.
 Find a place of balance.

 But how does this relate to sugar cravings?
 When tired, the body searches for energy; it is dietary carbohydrate and sugar which the body can readily convert into fuel.
 This is why, on days when you are feeling tired and depleted, sugar cravings might start to feel unmanageable.

 These simple carbs provide a short-term boost to serotonin, but are soon followed by a ‘crash’ to a low serotonin state, leading to more cravings and starting the cycle again!
 In addition to this it can also lead to digestive troubles, which we cover in more detail in our blog post.

 Sugary foods can deplete your levels of B vitamins, so a regular intake is particularly important during the perimenopause and menopause.

 Consider supplementing — this supports energy-yielding metabolism and reduces tiredness and fatigue, as well as helping with normal psychological function and hormonal activity.
 Cleanmarine Menomin contains vitamins B1, B2, B6, B12, folic acid and biotin for a carefully-curated daily supplement.

 Fully-charged emotions and menopause sugar cravings

-Researchers have been exploring how changes in hormones impact on the neurotransmitters which influence our mood and emotions, such as serotonin and dopamine.
+Researchers have established that changes in hormones impact on the neurotransmitters which influence our mood and emotions, such as serotonin and dopamine.